danij/Forum/doc/Install.md

 ### Retrieve The Sources

-The sources of the authentication service are located at [https://github.com/danij/Forum.Search](https://github.com/danij/Forum.Search).
+The sources of the search service are located at [https://github.com/danij/Forum.Search](https://github.com/danij/Forum.Search).

 ### Install NPM Dependencies